310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 {% bubble Chiaki smilesoft2 %}
 And as for you — You’re trying to achieve that *exact* sort of justice by denouncing Crimson Production.

 You should be proud of yourself.
-Personally, I want to praise you for every single bit of your effort.
+Personally, I also want to praise you for every single bit of your effort.

 You did incredible work, Nagumo Tetora.